johndoex1/NetRay/readme.md

 # NetRay
 `NetRay` is a modular, python tool that detects attacks against the Kerberos protocol.
 \
-It gets a Json file of a parsed captured traffic and a keytab file and executes each attack detection modules.
+It takes a Json file of a parsed captured traffic and a keytab file and executes the attack detection modules.

-*NetRay* is provided with Silver Ticket attack detection module and it can be easily expanded.
+*NetRay* is provided with a Silver Ticket attack detection module and it can be easily expanded.
 \
 More information about the potential in Kerberos decryption can be found in this [white paper](https://www.cyberark.com/resources/).